-Thus, the linear models such as PR, AR work best with known linear patterns in the data.
-On the other hand, non-linear models such as LGBM, RNN are more general in that they can perform reasonably well irrespective of the exact DGP of the data.
-They can be competitive models under uncertain situations in the data, where very little is known beforehand or with other practical situations such as short series or heterogeneity across series.
-This is evident in Tables \ref{tab:all_dgp_results} and \ref{tab:all_dgp_results_differences} where LGBMs and RNNs perform best under many scenarios.
-However, with RNNs, this superior performance comes at the cost of more computational time as previously seen in Table \ref{tab:computational_complexities}.
+Thus, the linear models such as PR, AR work best with known linear patterns in the data while non-linear models such as LGBM, RNN are more general in that they can perform reasonably well irrespective of the exact DGP.
+They can be competitive models under practical situations such as short series or heterogeneity across series.
+This is evident in Table \ref{tab:all_dgp_results_and_differences} where LGBMs and RNNs perform best under many scenarios.
+However, with RNNs, this superior performance comes at the cost of more computational time.
 LGBMs, on the other hand, are catching up with RNNs in terms of their performance, while being extremely fast in model training \& testing.